-Melanie is active in the architectural community as the past Associate Director on the AIA Pittsburgh Board, and past Chair of AIA Pittsburgh’s Young Architects Forum.
-Melanie is Team Captain of the Rothschild Doyno Collaborative Softball Team, a mother of two, and a Director at Rothschild Doyno Collaborative.
-She is a registered architect and currently pursuing her registration as a Certified Planner.
+Melanie currently serves on the Advisory Board for the Kent State University College of Architecture and Environmental Design.
+She is active in the architectural community as the past Associate Director on the AIA Pittsburgh Board and past Chair of AIA Pittsburgh’s Young Architects Forum.
+Melanie is also Co-Captain of the Rothschild Doyno Collaborative Softball Team.

 Jeff has worked on a broad range of projects from design to completion including retail, religious, and multi-family senior housing.
 Recently, he has provided leadership for The Legacy Senior Housing, Benet Woods Housing, and Paramont Senior Living at Bethel Park.
 Jeff is currently pursuing architectural licensure.